Natalius-dev/Natalius-dev/README.md

 **Hello, my name is Natalius!**

-People usually call me Nat or Brie
+People usually call me Nat or Brie!

-I have an interest in aerospace 🛰️ even though I mostly do web development 🌐
+I love aerospace and aspire to work in that field as a Computer Scientist 📡🛰️

 For simple web applications my current favourite stack is SvelteKit + Firebase

-I am currently learning:
+I am currently learning 🌱
 - C++
 - Python
-- ROS

 You can reach me by [email](mailto:nat@natalius.cc) or on [Twitter](https://twitter.com/brie_apollo_21) 🧭
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...